MINNESOTA BLUEGRASS & OLD-TIME MUSIC FESTIVAL

 El Rancho Mañana, Richmond, MN

-You'll want to consider registering for either the bluegrass or old-time stringband instructional camps that are held in the days prior to the festival.
-We will post detailed information about getting advance tickets and camping soon.
-Can you help us by volunteering?
+If you're interested in getting involved as a musician yourself, you may want to consider registering for either the bluegrass or old-time stringband instructional camps that are held in the days prior to the festival.
+Think about it for 2017 - we'll announce who will be teaching early in the year.

 Or are you looking for maps of the festival grounds that you can view or download?
 The list of frequently asked questions will most likely give you the answer to many other questions.